| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 distally (beneath) from this place is not in direct contact with the

+stem component and remains strong.
 Second, the stem component must be

 anchored securely in the bone marrow cavity.
 The contents of bone